miikko/DatasetAPI-Back/README.md

  * Unit tests ready for '/datasets/' endpoint

+## Setup

+ 1. Create a MongoDB database
+ 2. Clone this repository
+ 3. Run `npm install` inside the project folder
+ 4. Set environment variables (More on this in the Configuration section)

+ To run this project in production mode, run `npm start`.
+For development, run `npm run watch`.
+And to run tests, run `npm test`.

+## Configuration

+ In order to use this server, the following environment values should be set:
+ * PORT: Port in which this server runs.
+The matching frontend expects this to be set to 8000)
+ * MONGODB_URI: MongoDB address)
+ * SECRET: String that is used for user authentication
+ * (TEST_MONGODB_URI: MongoDB address that is used in test environment)

 ## Supported HTTP-Requests

  |        | /users | /login | /datasets | /datasets/:id | /datasets/:id/:format |